 More on the Grant Request process

-The Akron Bar Foundation provides scholarships to law students based on grade point average, affiliation with Summit County, history of community involvement, and financial need.
-In 2016, The Foundation granted $37,000 in scholarships to eight law school students.
+The Foundation provides scholarships to law students based on grade point average, affiliation with Summit County, history of community involvement, and financial need.
+In 2019, the Foundation granted $45,000 in scholarships to 11 law school students.

 The deadline for applications is typically in March or April of each year.
 Qualified applicants are then interviewed in April.